Therapy for High-Functioning Anxiety in Washington & Oregon

 anxiety despite external success

-I use EMDR, somatic therapy, and trauma-informed approaches to help clients better understand the patterns contributing to anxiety and nervous system overwhelm.
-Therapy can help you feel calmer internally, develop greater self-trust, and move through life with less pressure, fear, and emotional exhaustion.
+Together, we work toward helping you feel calmer internally, develop greater self-trust, and move through life with less pressure, fear, and emotional exhaustion.

 Frequently Asked Questions